Pluto: Origin

 Pluto's origin and identity had long puzzled astronomers.
-One early hypothesis was that Pluto was an escaped moon of Neptune knocked out of orbit by Neptune's largest current moon, Triton.
+One early hypothesis was that Pluto was an escaped moon of Neptune knocked out of orbit by Neptune's largest moon, Triton.
 This idea was eventually rejected after dynamical studies showed it to be impossible because Pluto never approaches Neptune in its orbit.

 Pluto's true place in the Solar System began to reveal itself only in 1992, when astronomers began to find small icy objects beyond Neptune that were similar to Pluto not only in orbit but also in size and composition.
 This trans-Neptunian population is thought to be the source of many short-period comets.
-Pluto is now known to be the largest member of the Kuiper belt, a stable belt of objects located between 30 and 50 AU from the Sun.
+Pluto is the largest member of the Kuiper belt, a stable belt of objects located between 30 and 50 AU from the Sun.
 As of 2011, surveys of the Kuiper belt to magnitude 21 were nearly complete and any remaining Pluto-sized objects are expected to be beyond 100 AU from the Sun.

 Like other Kuiper-belt objects (KBOs), Pluto shares features with comets; for example, the solar wind is gradually blowing Pluto's surface into space.
 It has been claimed that if Pluto were placed as near to the Sun as Earth, it would develop a tail, as comets do.
 This claim has been disputed with the argument that Pluto's escape velocity is too high for this to happen.
 It has been proposed that Pluto may have formed as a result of the agglomeration of numerous comets and Kuiper-belt objects.

 Though Pluto is the largest Kuiper belt object discovered, Neptune's moon Triton, which is larger than Pluto, is similar to it both geologically and atmospherically, and is thought to be a captured Kuiper belt object.
 Eris (see above) is about the same size as Pluto (though more massive) but is not strictly considered a member of the Kuiper belt population.
 Rather, it is considered a member of a linked population called the scattered disc.